 ► The remainder of the line contains up to 7 Unicode code points for the code.
-The values can be supplied in decimal notation or (with the prefix x or ox) in hexadecimal notation.
+The values can be supplied in hexadecimal notation with the prefix x or ox.
 UTF-32 is supported, i.e. surrogate pairs can be used.